janelia-kicad/LED-Display_G4_Hardware_Arena/index.md

 ## Interconnect PCB

 Recent tests have shown, that these ribbon cables introduce noise and should be kept as short as possible.
+Version 1 is a simple 2-layer PCB.
+Version 2 is a 4-layer PCB which also has a power connector and an additional header to directly connect a panel.
+Version 2 is currently untested, we recommend version 1.

 # Files